yqs112358/FuckMarket/README.md

-# FuckMarket
+# Fuck Market and Browser

+> Block any call to Google Play Market and System Browser

+## Usage

+1. Install
-Select market app and target app
+2. Select target app in Xposed framework